Our History

 Our firm's founding story is one of humble beginnings, considerable challenges, determination, and dedication—anchored by a profound commitment to Minnesota.
 We take great pride in carrying that legacy forward.
 We celebrated our 60th anniversary by making a five-year $60,000 financial commitment to support AchieveMpls (now Achieve Twin Cities), the strategic nonprofit partner of Minneapolis Public Schools dedicated to closing the achievement gap for inner-city students.

 In 2017, the firm launched UPLIFT Legal Institute for Teens, a pipeline program for underrepresented middle-school students featuring mentoring and a law-based curriculum with a mock trial focus.
 The program's aim is to support Twin Cities students as they pursue academic excellence, identify and seize opportunities, and seek pathways to college.
-Founded by former Maslon Public Interest Counsel Catherine Ahlin-Halverson, the program has grown continuously and now exists as an independent nonprofit entity.
+Founded by former Maslon Public Interest Counsel Catherine Ahlin-Halverson, the program has grown and now exists as an independent nonprofit entity.

+In 2023, Maslon presented a substantial gift to the Page Education Foundation, supporting its work to encourage, motivate, and assist Minnesota's students of color in the pursuit of post-secondary education.
 And in 2022, Maslon made a significant donation to the Ann Bancroft Foundation, supporting grants to 25 Minnesota girls to invest in their dreams and nurture their confidence, pride, and self-advocacy.

 Maslon's commitment to these efforts demonstrates our firm belief that helping the next generation succeed is the best investment we can make in our community.